yuseonjoung/masters-thesis-appendix/README.md

-# masters-thesis-appendix
+This repository provides supplemental information to the analyses in the master's thesis "TITLE".

-Supplemental information to the analyses in my master's thesis
+The six folders in this repository containing following contents: